Marvel’s Agents Of SHIELD 5.06 “Fun & Games” REVIEW

-- Fitz, to save May, complains that he came to see the Destroyer fight not a SHIELD has-been.
+- Fitz, to save May (Ming-Na Wen), complains that he came to see the Destroyer fight not a SHIELD has-been.

 - Amazingly, Kasius stops the fight, sends May to the surface to be roach-food, and gets Sinara to ballbearing Ben to death, with Daisy watching.

-- In a lull between fights, Jemma reveals to Daisy that she’s manage to steal a knife from the cutlery at the dignitaries’ reception.
+- In a lull between fights, Jemma reveals to Daisy that she’s managed to steal a knife from the cutlery at the dignitaries’ reception.
 Terrible security, these Krees.